Skip to main content

 2. Fraser fir

 The Fraser fir is the most popular Christmas tree bought in the United States during the Christmas season.
 It’s even the tree most often used in the White House!
-The needles have a yellow-green color to them and produce a wonderful scent all season long.
-Its branches are strong enough for lots of ornaments, and they angle slightly upward, so they hold everything nicely.
-The tree has that traditional Christmas tree cone shape, so it’s perfect for a family who loves to make their home the picture-perfect Christmas home during the holiday season.
+The needles have a yellow-green color to them and produce a wonderful natural scent all season long.
+The tree’s branches are strong enough for lots of ornaments, and they angle slightly upward, so they hold everything nicely.
+The tree has that traditional Christmas tree cone shape, so it’s perfect for a family that loves to create the picture-perfect Christmas home during the holiday season.

 Noble fir